-You must pay the balance in full ten weeks prior to departure (seventeen weeks for cruises) unless otherwise stipulated.
+You must pay the balance in full ten weeks prior to departure (twenty weeks for cruises) unless otherwise stipulated.

 Ways to Pay - we accept payment by Visa, MasterCard, cheque or bank transfer for which no levy is charged by us.
 Your bank or credit card provider may charge an additional financial processing charge and we cannot be responsible for any such charges.
 Note: if you are paying from an overseas bank account you have to accept all bank charges).
 A surcharge of 2.5% will be applied for card payments made with cards registered in countries outside the EEA and the USA.